kanidm/kanidm/DEVELOPER_README.md

 ### Rust Documentation

-The library documentation is [here](https://kanidm.github.io/kanidm/rustdoc/master/kanidm/).
+A list of links to the library documentation is [here](https://kanidm.com/documentation/).

 ### Minimum Supported Rust Version